d1koder/T3A2---Part-A/readme.md

 As a business owner, I would like to edit and delete my lisitings, to make sure everything is always up to date as to not confuse poetneial customers.

-As a business owner, i would like to display venue availability, so that I know which properties to prepare.
+As a business owner, I would like to display venue availability, so that I know which properties to prepare.

 As a business owner, I would want to meet the needs of potential customers according to the type of the events they would to host.